the-meyer-lab/aws-cloud-computing-setup/aws-account-config.md

 ### 1. Set up AWS account (if applicable)
 Visit https://aws.amazon.com/ to create a new account if the lab does not have an active acccount.

-### 2. Create key pair for that will be used to access remote instances
+### 2. Create key pair that will be used to access remote instances
 *(This is only required once for each user, can only be performed by AWS administrator and must be kept private.*)
 - EC2 > Key pairs >
     - Enter name of user key pair will be granted to